 Desired impact: The aim of the programme is to offer 24/7 support for Londoners with low levels of mental health disorders.
 By early intervention, Londoners get help to support their mental health and a majority will have their symptoms reversed at an early stage, preventing progression to more serious mental ill health problems.

-Progress to date: Since launching in November 2017, the service has had over 160,000 users, 200,000 visits and over 400,000 individual personalised assessments.
+Progress to date: Since launching in November 2017, the service has had over 300,000 users, 425,000 visits and over 400,000 individual personalised assessments.
+A report to share learning from Good Thinking was published in September 2019.
 Data from several of the apps has demonstrated a significant and validated reduction in symptoms for those completing a specific digital intervention.

 Discovery work is currently underway to expand the service to children and young people.

 “I am a lifelong learner.
 I joined the Fellowship programme because I had recently taken over the development and management of Good Thinking, having previously been involved in digital projects for 3 years.
 I had spoken to others who had been on the programme who recommended it.